Detectability of microlensed gravitational waves

-Similarly to the results in \cite{cheung2020microlensing,mishra}, we can be confident that the overall magnifications between images of both type \Rom{1} and \Rom{2} are not significantly altered by stellar-mass microlensing by low-mass stars, except in rare cases where more massive microlenses are present.
+Similarly to the results in \cite{Cheung_2021,mishra}, we can be confident that the overall magnifications between images of both type-\Rom{1} and \Rom{2} are not significantly altered by stellar-mass microlensing by low-mass stars, except in rare cases where more massive microlenses are present.

-However, whether it is possible to detect such low-mass microlenses with parameter inference is still unclear.
-Recently, \citet{eungwang2021glass} showed that microlensing of a type \Rom{1} macroimage could be more easily detected with the help of a secondary image, enabling a methodology to inspect tiny beating patterns otherwise hidden in noise.
-Since the probability of detecting microlensed type \Rom{2} macroimage is smaller due to the demagnification, the focus in this study was on type \Rom{1} images and isolated point mass lenses.
-We point out that if the analysis took the macromodel into account, it may in fact further boost our ability to detect microlensing, due to the increase in the waveform mismatch (Fig.~\ref{fig:mismatch}).
-The higher mismatch induced by microlensing on type \Rom{2} images will also compensate for their demagnified nature, so it might also be worth it to develop methods to extract microlensing information from these images.